ibm-cloud-docs/containers/cs_annotations.md

 ## Proxy buffer annotations
 {: #proxy-buffer}

 The Ingress ALB acts as a proxy between your back-end app and the client web browser.
-With proxy buffer annotations, you can configure how data is buffered on your ALB when sending or receiving data packets.
+With proxy buffer annotations, you can configure how data is buffered on your ALB when you send or receive data packets.
 {: shortdesc}

 ### Large client header buffers (`large-client-header-buffers`)